Southeastern Anatolia Project: Social effect

 The project rests upon the philosophy of sustainable human development, which aims to create an environment in which future generations can benefit and develop.
 The basic strategies of the project include fairness in development, participation, environmental protection, jobs creation, spatial planning and infrastructure development.
 In reaching these goals the primary objective of GAP is to normalize levels of development, income, and living standards between the southeastern region and other regions of Turkey.
 GAP is transforming the region completely by creating economic and social opportunities and promoting business.
 Critical infrastructure, such as airports and highways, is being constructed to support the development of the region.
 GAP will provide jobs to an estimated 3.5 million people directly.

 Economic development

 Irrigation

 GAP is estimated to double Turkey's irrigable farmland.
-The increase of agricultural activity of GAP in its incomplete state is visible clearly on the USDA graph belove.
+The increase of agricultural activity of GAP in its incomplete state is visible clearly on the USDA graph below.
 Cotton production increased from 150,000 metric tons to 400,000 metric tons, making the region the top cotton producer.
 But at the same time other regions declined, which means that Turkey's overall output stayed relatively steady.